Moja Maisha: South Africa

 100% of the proceeds from this single will be donated to their respective orphanages.

-A few years ago, I spent the better part of a year living in orphanages around the world, getting to know the kids and their caretakers, learning their stories.
-When word would get around that I'm a rapper, it was usually just a matter of time until the kids and I would sit around a table, hammer out a beat with our fists, and freestyle, or read raps or poetry.
+A few years ago, Bodi spent the better part of a year living in orphanages around the world, getting to know the kids and their caretakers, learning their stories.
+When word would get around that he's a rapper, it was usually just a matter of time until the kids and he would sit around a table, hammer out a beat with their fists, and freestyle, or read raps or poetry.
 It was a way to remove barriers and connect on a deeper level.

-Petros, Jubal, Purna, and Lucky were game to have me record them rapping to a basic drum beat graciously made by a friend.
-When I returned home, I worked on crafting an instrumental for their verses.
+Petros, Jubal, Purna, and Lucky were game to be recorded rapping to a basic drum beat graciously made by a friend.
+Upon returning home, Bodi created the instrumental for their verses, with a dear friend Soultru singing the chorus.
 This is their song.
 These are their stories.
-I feel honored to have been there to listen, to press record, and produce it.